Image

 Help getting food

-Find a Food Shelf Locator: Find a food shelf via the Vermont Foodbank’s searchable map of food shelves and cupboards located across Vermont.
+Find a Food Shelf Locator: Find a food shelf via the Vermont Foodbank’s searchable map of food shelves and pantries located across Vermont.

 3SquaresVT: Income-eligible Vermonters get a debit card that can be used to buy food at stores and farmers markets around the state.